 Tooltip

 (Optional) A dimension that provides tooltips (labels) for the data.
-Providing a tooltip lets you override the default label provided by the location dimension.
-For example, you can base the map location on the store address but use the store name in the tooltip.
+Providing a tooltip lets you override the default label that is provided by the location dimension.
+For example, you can base the map location on a store’s address but use the store’s name in the tooltip.

-The Tooltip and Color dimensions must have a unique value for each location.
-If the values are duplicated, you'll see an error message:
+The Tooltip option requires unique values for each location value.
+If the Tooltip values are duplicated, you'll see an error message:

 Can't show Google Maps